tlevine/dada.pink/bicycle-on-airplane/index.md

 Even though rules tell members that they must act a certain way, the rules are so complicated that their staff can't be expected to remember the rules.
 And doing something about a breach of the rules is a lot of work.

 Moreover, nobody actually wants to work in these organizations, as far as I can tell.
-I think these big organizations, rather than small ones, exist mainly because the people at the top feel big; these organizations get set up in ways that make them more prominent, so addressing their nominal purpose is very low among their priorities.
+I think these big organizations, rather than small ones, exist mainly because the people at the top feel big these organizations get set up in ways that make them more prominent; addressing their nominal purpose is only a small consideration.

 ## How reasonable is this frustration?
-I suspect that my aversion to organizations made sense in some other context.
+I suspect that I learned my aversion to organizations in some other context where it made sense.

-I get the impression that bureaucracies are pretty bad everywhere and that they're especially bad in the area where I grew up.
+It seems that bureaucracies are pretty bad everywhere and that they're especially bad in the area where I grew up.
 I grew up in [Scarsdale](http://en.wikipedia.org/wiki/Scarsdale,_New_York), which is near [New York City](http://en.wikipedia.org/wiki/New_York_City).